Geological Committee: Soviet reorganization

-On April 20, 1926, Professor and Rector of the Mining Institute D. I. Mushketov was appointed Chairman of the Geolkom.
+On 20 April 1926, Professor and Rector of the Mining Institute D. I. Mushketov was appointed Chairman of the Geolkom.
 His deputy was appointed I. M. Gubkin, and his assistants were A. K. Meistner, V. K. Kotulsky and N. N. Tikhonovich.

 In 1927, by order of the VSNKh of the USSR, the Geological Committee was entrusted with determining the provision of newly constructed enterprises for capital construction with reserves of mineral raw materials.
 In the same year, in execution of Order No. 881 of the VSNKh of the USSR, the Geological Committee formed the Commission for Calculating Mineral Reserves "to give uniformity and authority to all reserve figures originating from the Geological Committee".
-The first meeting of the "Commission" (minutes No. 1) took place on May 31, 1927, which is considered the birth date of the currently existing State Commission on Mineral Reserves (GKZ).
+The first meeting of the "Commission" (minutes No. 1) took place on 31 May 1927, which is considered the birth date of the currently existing State Commission on Mineral Reserves (GKZ).

-In 1928–1929, the Geolkom had over 600 prospecting and exploration expeditions and 10 major regional branches carrying out mapping, prospecting, and exploration of mineral resources.

 Liquidation

-On October 25, 1928, a decision was made to reorganize the Geolkom, which, on the one hand, prescribed the decentralization of the management of geological exploration and geological survey work locally, and on the other, the separation of research and administrative functions.
+On 25 October 1928, a decision was made to reorganize the Geolkom, which, on the one hand, prescribed the decentralization of the management of geological exploration and geological survey work locally, and on the other, the separation of research and administrative functions.
 This was part of the authorities' plan to crush the old science.

 In January 1929, I. I. Radchenko (a professional revolutionary, delegate to the 1st Congress of the RSDLP, deputy chairman and member of the presidium of the VSNKh) was appointed director of the Geolkom for the "reconstruction" period, who resigned his powers in January 1930 along with the liquidation of the Geolkom.

-In 1929, the Geological Committee was separated from the Scientific and Technical Administration of the VSNKh of the USSR and transformed into the Main Geological Survey Directorate (GGRU) with direct subordination to the presidium of the VSNKh of the USSR (1929–1931).

 In January 1930, the Geolkom was abolished.
 The functions of coordination and planning of geological exploration work were transferred to the Main Geological Survey Directorate in Moscow (GGRU), and the branches were transformed into regional geological survey departments, which were entrusted with the production of geological survey, prospecting, and exploration work.

 The head of the Moscow branch of the Geolkom, I. M. Gubkin, participated in the discrediting and abolition of the parent organization (located in Leningrad), summarizing the results (in November 1933), he said:

 But the Geological Committee did not want to take this path at all, it considered this path a distortion of its service to pure science.

 The Geological Service is one of the elements of the great construction project, and not a self-sufficient institution with its own tasks of serving geological science on a global scale, which the old tsarist Geolkom always strove to become.